attelmalagate/swf/README.md

 These specs will certainly evolve with time and new needs, including server side functions to manage more sophisticated requirements (like authentication, localization) but the current objective was to put together a barebone framework to quickly develop simple applications like this [Universal Conversion Tool](https://www.malagate.com/tools/uct/uct-main.html)

+The framework was rewritten in TypeScript, and JQuery dependency eliminated.
+The js files have been left in the repository as a mater of convenience but are generated y the tsc compiler from the source files in the ts folder.

 ## Dependencies
 - fonts from Google
 - icons from [Feather](https://feathericons.com/)